 Note that Roth IRAs are more flexible, and protect you from taxes going up in retirement.
 Rather than take a one-time tax deduction on the contribution, Roth accounts allow your money to compound tax-free, and you pay no taxes on withdrawals in retirement.

 If you’re self-employed, even for just a side gig, consider opening a SEP IRA to invest tax-free.

 Don’t know anything about stocks?
 No sweat.
-Invest through a robo-advisor like M1 Finance and let them manage your IRA or taxable brokerage investments for you.
+Invest through a robo-advisor and let them manage your IRA or taxable brokerage investments for you.

 Beyond the stock market, consider investing in real estate to diversify.
 That doesn’t have to mean buying rental properties — you have many options to invest indirectly in real estate without the headaches landlords suffer.

 Reinvest all dividends, and never touch your retirement funds until you say “I quit” and waltz out of the office for the last time.

 Pro tip: Have you considered hiring a financial advisor but don’t want to pay the high fees?
 Enter Vanguard Personal Advisor Services.
 When you sign up, you’ll work closely with an advisor to create a custom investment plan that can help you meet your financial goals.
 Learn more about Vanguard Personal Advisor Services.

 Since retirement and emergency accounts are off-limits, where do you get money to buy a new car, update your wardrobe, or go on vacation?
 From your personal savings.